Does Baking Soda Clean Toilets?

 Why is Baking Soda Good for Cleaning Toilets?

 Experts do not recommend strong chemicals to clean the toilet or bathroom.
 They may be corrosive, meaning they harm the skin or can eat away human tissue and metal surfaces.
-If you do decide to use strong chemicals and cleaners, you should use gloves and safety goggles.
+If you use strong chemicals and cleaners, you should use gloves and safety goggles.

 How-to-Clean-a-Toilet-with-Baking-Soda